Article length: 3470 words (preview 500/wds)

 Only a writer intimately familiar with his story can write a proper Writer’s Logline, and there in lies its supreme power.

-The single sentence summary, forces the writer to distill the story down to its key essence… and when written with purpose, reveals the story’s CORE STRUCTURAL ELEMENTS.
+The single sentence summary, forces the writer to distill the story down to its key essence… and when written with purpose, reveals the the full breadth of the story’s CORE STRUCTURE.

 I snatched this one off the internet;